mohamed-mowafya/e-commerce-electromar/readme.md

 ## Introduction

 e-commerce-electromar is a DIY practice e-commerce web application built using React, Redux, Express, and MongoDB.
 This application is solely for educational purposes and has no commercial use.
-It allows users to browse products, add them to the cart, and proceed to checkout.
+It allows users to browse products, add them to the cart, track order history, and proceed to checkout.

 ## Installation